auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 whose minimal continuation[^minimal-continuation-phkdf] reveals as little as possible about the original passsword.
-Because this continuation must include all information necessary for computing the final hash, it necessarily provides a cracking attack against the password.
+Because this continuation must include all information necessary for computing the final hash, it necessarily provides a cracking attack against the password, or worse.

 Sometimes cracking isn't really necessary.
 In classic bcrypt, any continuation will reveal the plaintext of the password directly, as it is needed throughout